saham/SwiftBackgroundMusic/README.md

 You just add music file(s) to the project and play them anytime you want

-To play two or more music cuncurrently,play each on a separate player.
+To play two or more musics cuncurrently,play each on a separate player.

 MusicManager initializer takes one parameter and that is number of players.

-Feel free to update the code to add/remove playes as it may fit to your project
+Feel free to update the code to add/remove players as it may fit to your project